tzxb018/CS361-Grocery-App/README.md

 ### Tasks
 * Bryce Yong
 * Alexis Linhardt
-  - Implemented the Home Button in the Navigation Bar which will direct users to either the login page (if they are logged out) or the user-menu page which hosts all their available grocery lists (if they are logged in)
-  - Created an authentication variable that acts as a global variable which allows for the navigation bar to check if the user is logged in or not before deciding what to display
-  - Implemented the sign out funcitonality
-  - Created the sign out button in the navigation bar
 * Noah Anderson
 * Ryan Hruby
-  - Implemented and utilized a stored procedure in the GListAccessor GetGLists() method
+  - Implemented and utilized a stored procedure in the GListEngine GetUserLists() method
   - Added documentation for interfaces, engines, accessors, and remaining testing classes
   - Implemented final unit tests for GetUserLists(), GetItems(), and GetGLists() in the accessor tests
   - Deleted unused files and removed code smells